osmandapp/docs/content/osmand/plugins/contour-lines.md

 ### Choosing Contour lines in feet or meter

-When you click to ["Contour lines"](/osmand/plugins/contour-lines#downloading-files-and-enable-on-the-map) in the country maps list you see dialogue of choosing Counter lines file in meter or feet.
+When you click to ["Contour lines"](/osmand/plugins/contour-lines#downloading-files-and-enable-on-the-map) in the country maps list you see dialogue of choosing Contour lines file in meter or feet.

-You need to choose meter or feet parameter and to download file.
+You need to choose the meter or feet parameter and download the file.

 You will need to re-download the file to change the format.